ibexa/documentation-user/docs/content_management/create_edit_pages.md

 You can reorder blocks in a few ways:

 - drag and drop block in the desired location on a drop zone
-- select block and use up and down arrow on the keyboard
 - access Structure view and use 'Move up' and 'Move down' function in the settings of the block

 When you add a new block to the drop zone, drop it in the blue highlighted area.
 Before you drop it, a bold line appears  - it helps you see the position of the newly added block in relation to other, already added blocks.